Blogs/Quality Assurance Testing

 Main Devices To Consider

-• Desktops / Laptops: Windows, MacOS, Linux
+Desktops / Laptops: Windows, macOS, Linux

-• Mobile Devices: Android, iOS
+Mobile Devices: Android and iOS smartphones

-• Supported browsers: Chrome, Firefox, Safari, Edge
+Supported Browsers: Chrome, Firefox, Safari, Edge

-• Screen Sizes: Different resolutions and aspect ratios
+Screen Sizes: Different resolutions and aspect ratios

 Importance of Checking Versions, OS and Browsers